flutter/flutter/engine/src/flutter/impeller/docs/faq.md

   * When running with Impeller, Flutter does not create a Skia graphics context.
   * However, while Impeller still performs text rendering, text layout and shaping needs to be done by a separate component.
-This component happens to the SkParagraph which is part of Skia.
+This component happens to be SkParagraph which is part of Skia.
   * Similarly, Impeller does not perform image decompression.
 Flutter uses a standard set of codecs wrapped by Skia before querying the system supplied image formats.